Langston Kerman: Career

 Kerman has a voice-over role in IMDb's 2019 animated series You're Not a Monster.
 He also appeared in the 2019 Comedy Central series The New Negroes, and is also a writer and recurring actor for the HBO Max series South Side.

 He was a series regular on the second season of Bless This Mess, and appeared in a recurring role on the second season of The Boys.

-In August 2020 Kerman created the comedy podcast My Momma Told Me on the iHeartRadio Network.
+In August 2020, Kerman created the comedy podcast My Momma Told Me on the iHeartRadio Network.
 He discusses various Black conspiracy theories that he and his guests learned from their mothers.

 Kerman co-created and co-stars in the 2022 Peacock series Bust Down.
+In 2023, he was cast in the Hulu mystery thriller series The Other Black Girl, a television adaptation of the 2021 novel by Zakiya Dalila Harris.

+In 2024, Kerman released his first standalone comedy special, Bad Poetry, on Netflix.
+It was directed by comedian John Mulaney.
+Critics gave it high marks.
+In a review in The New Yorker, Vinson Cunningham wrote that "work like Kerman’s is the way back to comedy on its own terms, as an art to be enjoyed in its purest form."
+Vulture called it "a stellar introduction to Kerman’s whimsical brand of comedy."
+Cracked said that, "story after story, bit after bit, Kerman nails it."
+The Daily Beast described Kerman as "one of the most exciting stand-up comedians working right now."

+Kerman appeared in a recurring role in the FX comedy series English Teacher, which premiered in September 2024.

 Personal life

 Kerman is married.
-He and his wife have one child (b.
-2021).
+He and his wife have two children, a daughter born in 2021 and a son born in 2024.